Let’s write the code

 🎨 Full Arduino code of the example

-Now when you have learned what are all the parts of the Arduino program and what are they for, here is the full code example with some additional configuration.
-Please go through the code to better understand how to integrate all previously introduced parts together.
+Above, you have learned about all the parts of the Arduino program and what they are used for.
+Here is the full code example with some additional configuration.
+Please go through the code to better understand how to integrate all previously introduced parts into one.
 This is the code of the library example motor_full_control_serial_examples/magnetic_sensor/full_control_serial.ino

 .